SnapGreen/SE308-winter2020-environmental-app/README.md

   Wait for import and gradle sync to complete.

   If prompted, download and install the latest versions of both gradle and kotlin (may not be neccessary)

+  Download the GoogleServices.json from the Firebase console.

+  Place the JSON in the "app" directory

   Connect an android phone with developer mode activated and USB debugging turned on